2014 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: 22 Rare Nickel Errors List with Pictures (By Year)

-Rare 2014 Nickel Error List
+Rare 2014 Nickel Value — Error Coin List

 While most 2014 nickels remain common circulation pieces, error coins from this year can command hundreds of dollars depending on the type and severity of the minting mistake.
+Error coins are genuine manufacturing defects — not post-mint damage — and certified examples always carry a significant premium over normal specimens.

 1. Missing Clad Layer Errors

+The visible copper color is the easiest identifier — any area showing warm red-brown tones on a nickel’s surface deserves immediate examination.
 In 2019, Heritage Auctions sold a 2014-D Jefferson nickel graded MS60 with a partial missing clad layer error for $350.

 2. Clipped Planchet Errors

+Larger clips carry higher premiums because the visual impact is more dramatic and the minting defect more obvious.
 At a 2018 auction, a collector paid $435 for a 2014-D Jefferson nickel graded MS65 with a clipped planchet error.

 3. Feeder Finger Errors

-A 2014-D nickel with a feeder finger error graded MS64 was sold at a 2020 Heritage Auctions sale for $315.
+Post-mint damage scratches are generally random in depth and direction; feeder finger marks show uniform direction consistent with the mechanical motion of the part.
+A 2014-D nickel with a feeder finger error graded MS64 sold at a 2020 Heritage Auctions sale for $315.

-Where to Sell Your 2014 Nickel?
+Where to Sell Your 2014 Nickel for Best Value

 Check out now: Best Places To Sell Coins Online (Pros & Cons)

-2014 Nickel Market Trend
+2014 Nickel Value Market Trend

 Market Interest Trend Chart - 2014 Nickel